Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 **Type:** Reflexive
 **Mins:** Athletics 4

-When dodging, the Exalt may position themselves with purpose.
-When defending with Evasion, they may gain 2 Impulse.
+When defending against a Strike with Evasion, they may gain 2 Impulse.

 Greater Charms